HomeVisiting Zazamalala

 Spotting nocturnal animals

-New is an evening walk through the Zazamalala forest.
+New is an evening hike through the Zazamalala forest with night-vision equipment.
 Usually the naturalist is spoiled with plenty encounters, such as eating and mating snakes, tenrecs, grotesque insects, geckos, frogs, sleeping chameleons, and … nocturnal lemurs.

 There are 6 different nocturnal lemurs at Zazamalala: